clelidm/MinCompSpin_ExhaustiveSearch/README.md

 Finally, to simplify the definition of a spin operator, you can directly use the integer corresponding to the binary number.
 For instance, to defined the operator Op = s1 s2, you can use the binary representation Op = 000000011 or the integer representation Op = 3.

 The number of elements in the basis must be at most equal to the number `n` of variables in the system.
 Note that the rank `r` of the basis can also be smaller than `n`.
 In this case, the code will automatically truncate the data to reduce it to the sub-space defined by the `r` specified basis elements.

-In the code, a basis is stored as a list of integers `list<uint32_t> Basis`, where each integer defines a basis operator (see explanation above).

 #### Reading the basis from an input file: